 Sustainability is a fundamental concept in the environmental domain, but also in other domains, e.g., regarding personal health.
 Sustainability means using resources today in a way that does not compromise the availability of resources tomorrow.
-In this paper, we propose and test a model that incorporates the essential features of sustainability, as they are not fully covered in the pre-existing literature.
+We propose and test a model that incorporates the essential features of sustainability.
 First, our Sustainability Game is dynamic in the sense that the actions played in each period have consequences for future periods.
-Second, there is a contribution threshold that must be reached in order to maintain the level of resources.
-The threshold captures that some use of resources can be absorbed, while over-using leads to a decline.
+Second, there is a contribution threshold that must be reached in order to maintain the level of resources, while some use of resources can be absorbed.
 Third, it incorporates that the temptation to over-use resources is strong when more than one individual is involved.
 We first derive equilibrium behavior analytically and then test these pre-registered predictions in the lab.
 Our main results are the following: (i) Theoretically and experimentally, strategic interaction reduces cooperative behavior and undermines sustainability. (ii) Theoretically and experimentally, lowering the threshold fosters cooperative behavior (i.e., contributing according to the threshold) and sustainability.
-Our results suggest that technological advancements that lower the threshold for sustainability and behavioral change toward sustainability need not be viewed as alternatives, but rather as complementary.
+Our results suggest that technological advancements that lower the threshold for sustainability and behavior change toward sustainability need not be viewed as alternatives, but rather as complementary.